godfat/rib/README.md

 Rib.config                 | Functionality
 -------------------------- | -------------------------------------------------
-ENV['RIB_HOME']            | Specify where Rib should store config and history Rib.config[:config]        | The path where config should be located Rib.config[:name]          | The name of this shell Rib.config[:result_prompt] | Default is "=>" Rib.config[:prompt]        | Default is ">>"
+ENV['RIB_HOME']            | Specify where Rib should store config and history Rib.config[:name]          | The name of this shell Rib.config[:result_prompt] | Default is "=>"
+Rib.config[:prompt]        | Default is ">>"